 The output result for the CAP program includes several reports.
 These reports compare three results:

-- CAF: the preset target weighted grades of the (a - k) student outcomes of the course.
+- CAF: the preset target weighted grades of the (1 - 7) student outcomes of the course.

 - Tool: the actual weighted grades achieved by the assessment tools used by the instructor.